supabase/realtime/forum/TLA_FINDINGS.md

 Status: **Finding A found, modeled, reproduced, and FIXED (B1) — fix model-checked and shipped.
 Follow-ups done: the occupancy GC sweep (caveat 1) is now modeled and checked clean; liveness (caveat 6) is now machine-checked;
-the fix is corroborated at 4 nodes.** This document is the checkpoint so work can resume.
+the fix is corroborated at 4 nodes; the coordinator crash/restart path (part of caveat 3) is now modeled — safety holds and the crash-on-prepare-timeout escape hatch is liveness-checked.** This document is the checkpoint so work can resume.

-Four models:
+Six models:

 * `tla/Muster.tla` (+ `.cfg`) — the baseline routing model that **exhibits**
   Finding A (`NoMissedDelivery` is violated).